• Free returns until January 15

 • an extract from the minutes of the public sale.

-We must find a certain amount of information such as the nature of the work (painting, sculpture, photo, etc.), its composition, its origin and its age.
+The document must include certain information, such as the nature of the artwork (painting, sculpture, photograph, etc.), its composition, its origin and its age.

 Contravening the provisions of this decree engages the seller's liability (professionals, experts and specialists, etc.) and exposes him to the penalties provided for for fifth class contraventions.